 Fill a microwave safe container with 300 ml (1/2 pint) of water.
 Place on the GLASS TRAY and close the oven door.
-If you have any doubts about what type of container to use please refer to page 27.
+If you have any doubts about what type of container to use please refer to page 29.

-to set 30 seconds of cooking time.
+Press the START button once to set 30 seconds of cooking 30 time.
+Seconds